Distinguishing pairwise and higher-order interactions in coupled oscillators from time series: Discussion

 \section{Discussion}

 In this study, we have addressed the question of whether it is possible to distinguish between the types of interaction (i.e. pairwise, three-body, and mixture interactions, all of which contribute to synchronisation) from time series data.
 As seen in Figure~\ref{fig:Synchronization}, the dynamics of the systems with the three types of interaction were similar, indicating the need for advanced methods to accurately distinguish between them.
 In order to identify the interaction type, we have developed a method based on the adaptive LASSO for inferring the couplings (i.e. individual interaction) from phase time series.
 The proposed method is capable of inferring the interaction type and the probability of pairwise and three-body couplings from time series (Tables~\ref{tab:Interact_Type} and~\ref{tab:Interact_Prob}).
 Our method has been shown to outperform two baseline methods (LASSO and OLS) in inferring the topology (Figs.~\ref{fig:Inference_result} and \ref{fig:MCC_vs_Cycle}, and Table~\ref{tab:MCC_small_LN}) and strength (Fig.~\ref{fig:Est_Coupling} and Table~\ref{tab:MSE_small_LN}) of couplings.
-Finally, we have shown that the proposed method is effective for inferring the couplings in a larger system of oscillators (Fig.~\ref{fig:Large_Pop}).
+Furthermore, we have demonstrated the practical utility of the proposed method through its application to human brain networks (Fig.~\ref{fig:Large_Pop} and Table~\ref{tab:MCC_HB_LN}).
+Finally, we have demonstrated that the proposed method can be extended to more general oscillatory systems, including those exhibiting limit cycle deformations and systems with four-body interactions.